olashlool/reading-notes/Unity-02/Unity-02.md

 Unity handles collision between GameObjects with colliders, which attach to GameObjects and define the shape of a GameObject for the purposes of physical collisions.
-A collider is invisible, and does not need to be the exact same shape as the GameObject’s mesh.
+A collider is invisible, and does not need to be the exact same shape as the GameObjectâ€™s mesh.
 A rough approximation of the mesh is often more efficient and indistinguishable in gameplay.

 Collision is short-duration interaction between two bodies or more than two bodies simultaneously causing change in motion of bodies involved due to internal forces acted between them during this.